taikedz/alpacka/README.md

 ## Get warnings

 You can also set a warning for any action.
 Warnings are messages that are displayed before an action is carried out.
-For each warning, you get a 5 second grace period in which to press `Ctrl+C` to abort, or you can press return to immediately proceed.
+For each warning, you get a grace period in which to press `Ctrl+C` to abort, or you can press return to immediately proceed.

 To set a warning: